This post contains affiliate links.

 Most visitors know all about the day trips and awesome parks here in the capital, but what are the best things to do in Mexico City at night?

 As a digital nomad, it can be hard to find destination recommendations that aren’t aimed at traditional vacationers with all day to kill.

 Luckily, I’m here to help.
-I spent one month living and working here and this is my list of the top nine evening activities in Mexico City!
+I spent three months living and working here and compiled an extensive list of evening activities in Mexico City, including: